mzufferey/omics/index.md

 Clusters were visualized with 2d t-SNE using the R package “tsne.”
 The number of clusters was determined as equal to number of components extracted at each run of ICA.
 When the number of samples is small comparing to the number of features, which is usually the case for biological data, it is convenient to retrieve as many as independent signal sources as possible, and the number of compo- nents extracted is equal to sample size

+https://www.bnlearn.com/   bnlearn - an R package for Bayesian network learning and inference  with books "Bayesian networks in R" and "Bayesian networks with examples in R"